-The 2018 Reunion Conference for the Indigenous Alumni of the Governor General’s Canadian Leadership Conference will be held in Calgary on May 4-6, 2018 at the Calgary Marriott Downtown Hotel.
+The 2018 Reunion Conference of the Indigenous Alumni of the Governor General’s Canadian Leadership Conference will be held in Calgary on May 4-6, 2018 at the Calgary Marriott Downtown Hotel.

 The GGCLC will cover accommodation and food in Calgary from the evening of Thursday, May 3 to lunch on Sunday, May 6.
 Travel costs are the responsibility of each participant.
 Financial support is available for individuals in hardship situations.